 Mormons like to point to the story of the rich young man (Luke 18:18–25 or Matthew 19:16–22) as proof that God wants people to add their works to Jesus’ work of salvation.
 But that’s not what Jesus told the young man!
-As your read the following, look carefully at Jesus’ words.
+As you read the following, look carefully at Jesus’ words.
 He doesn’t mention faith at all.
 The story is not about doing something to be saved.
 It’s about doing everything to be saved.

-What makes the story even more pointed is the way Jesus begins his reply in v.21.
-“If thou wilt be perfect.”
+What makes the story even more pointed is the way Jesus begins his reply in v.
+21. “If thou wilt be perfect.”
 This is relevant because Mormons are regularly urged to become perfect.
 If Mormons want to point to these words as a template for becoming perfect or gaining eternal life, then they had better not mention grace at all—because Jesus doesn’t.
 Here Jesus says it’s 100%—not 50%, not 25%, not 1%—but 100% about keeping the commandments.

-This is God’s consistent answer to the question: “what good thing shall I do, that I may have eternal life?”
+This is God’s consistent answer to the question: “What good thing shall I do, that I may have eternal life?”
 If the question is about what a person needs to do, then God’s answer is you have to do everything.
 You have to keep all the commandments perfectly.
-Paul makes this very point when he says, Cursed is every one that continueth not in all things which are written in the book of the law to do them” (Galatians 3:10, emphasis added).
+Paul makes this very point when he says, “Cursed is every one that continueth not in all things which are written in the book of the law to do them” (Galatians 3:10, emphasis added).

 Paul argues that if a person relies on being right with God by keeping the law, they need to continue doing it all.
 Otherwise, they are under a curse.
 If the question is about what a person must do, then grace is not part of the answer.